noamba/DRX/NOTES.md

 As this seemed to me out of scope for the exercise, I decided to keep the current implementation and not change the messages and medications fields in the PatientRequest when a task is moved to another department.

+## PatientRequestService and handling closed tasks
-2. In `PatientRequestService` there is the following comment and code:
+In `PatientRequestService` there is the following comment and code:
 ```python
     # We only care about the closed tasks if all the tasks are closed and we are closing the request.
     req_tasks = open_tasks or patient_tasks